savanddarji/Cracking-a-Vigenere-Cipher/README.md

 # Cracking-a-Vigenere-Cipher
-Comment and review will be appreciated: If you need any help please don't hesitate to contact me on : darji@uwindsor.ca or                                                                                                                     savanddarji@gmail.com
+Comments and reviews will be appreciated: If you need any help please don't hesitate to contact me on : darji@uwindsor.ca or                                                                                                                     savanddarji@gmail.com

 Recover the encryption key and plain text of the vigenere cipher text using Kerckhoff's method.